Easter Picture Books

 This book is similar to the Llama Llama one but curated for older kids.

 It’s a cute story about helping others and how it’s not always the things you’re hoping for that will give you the most happiness.

 15. The Biggest Easter Basket Ever by Steven Kroll.
 Ages: 5-8

 They start working on their own until they realize that this time, working together was so much better than working alone.

-This book comes handy when teaching kids about teamwork.
+This book comes in handy when teaching kids about teamwork.

 16. The Easter Egg Farm by Mary Jane Auch.
 Ages: 5-8

 In the beginning, she is made fun of, but later on, she gets to be confident and proud of her creative eggs.